glenndawg/50-Days-of-Python/README.txt

 All Questins uplaoded suffice for a result to the challanges, and include questions as to how I can improve on the code for further learning.

+I have also included some alternataive methods for solving the problems as to understand the more efficient coding methods.